kungfucat/kungfucat.github.io/README.md

 # OSSS
 The project is a remake of the original website of oxford senior secondary school.

-Github Pages link : kungfucat.github.io
+Github Pages link : [a link] kungfucat.github.io